timyates/groovy-common-extensions/README.md

 And (passing a list of amounts):

-    // need the collect as we want the values from the Iterator def c = a.transposedIterator().collect( [ 1, 2 ] )
+    // So we want 1 element of list 1 followed by 2 of list 2 (repeated till exhaustion) def c = a.transposedIterator( [ 1, 2 ] ).collect()

-    // Note we get the extraneous 'e' that is lost by transpose() assert c = [ 1, 'a', 'b', 2, 'c', 'd', 3, 'e', 4 ]
+    // Note we run out of list 2 after the 'e', so just get the last 4 from list 1 assert c = [ 1, 'a', 'b', 2, 'c', 'd', 3, 'e', 4 ]